gengteng/silkroad/README.md

 ## RoadMap

-- [ ] Serve a index repository and all crates
+- [ ] Serve an index repository and all crates
     - [x] HTTP server
         - [x] The Dumb Protocol
         - [x] The Smart Protocol(except git-receive-pack)